AyeCode/invoicing/readme.txt

 = 2.5.7 =
 * Make checkout items mobile friendly - CHANGED
+* New discounts only work if for selected items - FIXED

 = 2.5.6 =
 * HTML is stripped from paragraph and heading elements - FIXED